philipturner/apm-roadmap/Documentation/SiC Build Sequences/README.md

 ## Actions to Take

 We have concerningly low confidence that both the build surface and tooltip can be fabricated.
-If so, reaction frequency may be so slow as to be entirely impractical.
+Even if they can, reaction frequency may be so slow as to be entirely impractical.
 The concerns deserve detailed clarification and formalization.

 An equally deserved task is revisiting the concluded discoveries with:
 - More accurate models (g-xTB)